Travel, eat, drink with friends in a vibey kombi, driver included (20% off price)

 Two Oceans Aquarium

 Cost: depends on age.
-Check the aquarium's website for seasonal prices.
-Children between 4 and 13 years and free for children under four.
+Check the aquarium's website for prices.
+The Aquarium is free for children under 4 and South Africans can enjoy free access on their birthday.

 Opening hours: All year round: 9:30am – 6pm